ozgurumyilmazim/BitcoinExchanger/README.md

 ii.
 Admin user can define how many confirmation is needed for a crypto currency (for all crypto currencies) to be valid for a user.
 11. Admin User Monitor the alt coin
 12. Admin User Monitor the user requests
-13. Admin user monitor the exchange network
+13. Admin user monitor the exchange market
 14. Admin user investigate user activity
 15. Admin user investigate user wallet activity